vijusuren/my-MS2/README.md

     * Tested the moves in the game counted correctly and also display moves in congratulation popup window.
     * Tested the stars for the game counted correctly and also display stars in congratulation popup window.
+4. As a user, I want to restart my game if I make a mistake.

+    * Tested restart button works correctly.
+    * It resets the game board and starts the new game.

+5. As a user, I want to have some background music.

+    * Tested music button is works correctly.
+    * When click on music button music will play when click again music will stop.

+6. As a user, I want to contact the game maker and give my feedback.

+    *  Tested the contact form works correctly.
+    *  Tested Submit button on Contact page without any text in inputs to ensure that it provides the desired error of 'Please fill out this field' to appropriate required fields.
+    *  Tested Submit button on Contact page without any text in inputs to ensure that it provides the desired error of 'Please fill out this field' to appropriate required fields.
+    * Once filled everything click on submit button mail will send to game maker and display alert message "Thanks for your feedback"
+    * After the submit button is changed to Feedback sent!.

+7. As a user, I want to the website to make me want to visit and play the game again.

+    *  Tested the website is working correctly.